wadewegner/wadewegner.github.com/_posts/2018-01-31-jwt-oauth-with-scratch-orgs.md

 ### Create a new scratch org and login with `jwt:grant`

 Okay, now it's time for the payoff!

-Go ahead and create a new Scratch Org:
+Go ahead and create a new scratch org:

 ```bash
 $ sfdx force:project:create -n jwtrulz && cd jwtrulz